 The guidelines specify that, as well as practising strict social distancing, you should wash your hands frequently with an alcohol-based hand sanitiser or with warm water and soap, in order to reduce exposure to the coronavirus.

-Should you encounter people from outside your household whilst practising social distancing, it is critical that you endeavour to remain two metres (6ft) away from them at all times — and, to reduce any possibility of transmission of the COVID-19 virus, that you cover your mouth and nose if you sneeze or cough.
+People from any household can now mix indoors, but must abide by the ‘rule of 6’ i.e. parties no larger than 6 people — and, to reduce any possibility of transmission of the COVID-19 virus, that you cover your mouth and nose if you sneeze or cough.

 The Consumer Rights Act will cover you if the new vehicle is faulty, the Misrepresentation Act will cover you if the vehicle is not as described, and the Consumer Contracts Regulations cover you if you want to cancel your online order within 14 days.

 What are the restrictions on transport and travel during COVID-19?

 Restrictions on travel within in the UK have been lifted unless in one of the above twelve named towns or cities where people are advised not to travel beyond the local area.

 You should still be sensible when travelling, maintaining social distancing in public areas and wearing your face covering.
 Continue to wash your hands regularly.